cbs-news-data/wage-theft-data/tasks/6-generate-state-reports/output/rhode_island-wage-theft-report.md

 ### Overall amounts

-The data obtained by CBS News shows that, since 2010, 2292 wage theft claims were filed with the Rhode Island Department of Labor and Training.
-The total amount claimed was 10702019.16.
+The data obtained by CBS News shows that, since 2010, 2,292 wage theft claims were filed with the Rhode Island Department of Labor and Training.
+The total amount owed was $9,288,775.11.

-The median amount claimed was 800.0.
+The median amount for each case was $0.00.
 Here's how losing that amount could impact an average worker in rhode_island

-800.0 is the equivalent of:
+$0.00 is the equivalent of:
-* 1 weeks of pay for the average worker in rhode_island.
+* 0 weeks of pay for the average worker in rhode_island.
-* 1 months of rent for the average renter in rhode_island or 0 months of mortgage payments for the average homeowner in rhode_island.
+* 0 months of rent for the average renter in rhode_island or 0 months of mortgage payments for the average homeowner in rhode_island.
-* 191 tanks of gas for the average driver in rhode_island.
-* 4 weeks of groceries for the average family in rhode_island.\
+* 0 weeks of groceries for the average family in rhode_island.

 ### Amounts paid to claimants

-0.7630890052356021% of the 2292 wage theft cases provided by the Rhode Island Department of Labor and Training resulted in a payment to the claimant.
+1%% of the 2,292 wage theft cases provided by the Rhode Island Department of Labor and Training resulted in a payment to the claimant.

-The total amount paid to claimants was 4571119.01.
+The total amount paid to claimants was $4,571,119.01.

 Just because a person was paid doesn't mean they were paid the full amount they claimed.
 The median amount paid was 361.25.
 0.15357766143106458% of the cases paid were paid in full.